ManBearTM/vite-plugin-no-bundle/README.md

 };
 ```

-- **`root`:** Exposes [`output.preserveModulesRoot`], which controls which part
-  of the full path to exclude when putting files into the `dist/` folder.
-Make
-  sure to change this if you're using something other than `src/` for your
-  source code.

-- **`fileNames`:** A pattern (or a function returning a pattern) for determining
-  the output file names.
-You can use any string substitutions described in
-  [`output.entryFileNames`] from Rollup.

 - **`copy`:** One or more [globs] for matching files that should not be handled
   by Vite, but instead be marked as external and copied to the output directory
   **as is**.
 This is especially useful for static assets such as `.css`, which